-PerfectIt will find an error if ‘colour’ and ‘color’ appear in the same document.
+PerfectIt will find an issue if ‘colour’ and ‘color’ appear in the same document.

 Unless there is a direct quotation, words should not be spelled in two ways.

 PerfectIt cannot determine if one word is spelled in its UK variation and a completely different word is spelled in its US variation; for example, it will not be able to determine if ‘colour’ appears in the same document as ‘dialog’.

 Unless these words are specifically added to a custom check, PerfectIt won’t look for inconsistency between: